 • Is the idea or manuscript aimed at helping the non-specialist become conversant with the subject, rather than being written for another expert?

 • Does the material help readers in decision-making, in technical administration, or in policy formulation?

 • Will it enable readers to accelerate their professional development?

 The most-comprehensive articles in each issue fall under a heading that Chemical Engineering calls Engineering Practice articles.
 These can be on a wide range of topics of interest to our readers.
 The underlying purpose of these articles is to give the reader practical, proven technical information that can be directly useful in his or her work.
 Examples: how to prepare well-written specifications for a centrifuge, how to apply a new method for design of an absorption column, the practical basics of inert-gas blanketing, how to choose between methods for removing particulate solids from gases.

 In addition, we accept manuscripts for a number of regular editorial departments.
 If your idea seems appropriate for an Engineering Practice article or any of the following departments, let us know.
-The best procedure is for you to draw up an outline or abstract, and either send it to email@example.com or the appropriate email address below.
-We will quickly acknowledge your submission, and get back with specific comments as soon as possible after we have reviewed it.
+The best procedure is for you to draw up an outline or abstract, and either send it to [email protected] We will get back with specific comments as soon as possible after we have reviewed it.